Study.com Cost: What Parents Should Know in 2026

 *Prices already account for a 20% discount.

 Our standard curriculum pace is 2 lessons per week, so our monthly price is roughly $141.60 with a 20% discount.
-The price can change depending on the amount of lessons taken per month.
+The price may vary based on the number of lessons taken per month.

-Although Study.com’s College Saver plan offers a full study program for 95$ per month, which is less than our price, it doesn’t provide human attention and support our tutors do.
+Although Study.com’s College Saver plan offers a full study program for $95 per month, which is less than our price, it doesn’t provide the human attention and support our online math tutors do.

 Get a tutor at Brighterly to make sure your kid learns with a professional guiding the process.